lucasols/palinter/README.md

 # Lint strategy

+Palinter allows you to define rules for check your project architecture.
+In order to define the rules of the project, some concepts need to be in mind:

+- Each file must pass at a least one specified rule.
+No unknown files are allowed.
+- Unknown subfolders of folders specified in the config are not allowed too.
+They must be defined in the config or pass at least one folder rule to be valid.

 ## Config

 Palinter config is defined as a `palinter.config.yaml` file in the root of the project, and sets all rules of a project.